top of page

 Drain the split mung beans and add 1 cup water and a touch of salt.
 Bring to a simmer, scoop off the scum, and cook for about 15 minutes till the beans are just cooked and still have a bite.

-In a separate small pot add the sliced snake gourd, a touch of salt and 1 cup water and simmer for 10-12 minutes till the gourd is barely cooked through, and still has a good bite.
+In a separate small pot, add the sliced snake gourd, a touch of salt, and 1 cup water.
+Simmer for 10-12 minutes until the gourd is barely cooked through and still has a good bite.

-On a pan lightly toast the peppercorns and cumin seeds individually.
+On a pan, lightly toast the peppercorns and cumin seeds individually.
 Grind to a fine powder in a coffee mill.
-On a pan lightly toast the grated coconut on a low flame.
+On a pan, lightly toast the grated coconut on a low flame.
 Mix often so the flakes do not burn.
-Take off the heat when most of the coconut is a golden color.
-Add to the ground spices with a touch of water and grind to a fine paste.
+Take off the heat when most of the coconut is golden.
+Add the ground spices with a touch of water and grind to a fine paste.

 When the mung beans are cooked, add the cooked snake gourd and the paste.
 Mix together well and keep at a slow simmer.

-In a small pot or tadka pan heat the oil.
-Add the cumin seeds, mustard seeds, green chilies, curry leaves, urad dal and chana dal.
+In a small pot or tadka pan, heat the oil.
+Add the cumin seeds, mustard seeds, green chilies, curry leaves, urad dal, and chana dal.
 Fry for 30 seconds and pour over the curry.
-Mix in well and taste for salt and spices and adjust as needed.
+Mix in well, taste for salt and spices, and adjust as needed.

 Serve heated in a bowl topped with fresh cilantro, with rice or a Kerala style steamed bread.